AyeCode/userswp/readme.txt

 = 1.2.2.5 =
 * Add CSV to allowed mimes while importing users - ADDED
+* Setting to exclude our AUI scripts from the backend pages - ADDED
+* Use our AUI library for all bootstrap elements - CHANGED
+* T&C and GDPR inputs in registration forms are now custom fields in form builder - CHANGED
+* Optimised and removed unnecessary old CSS and JS codes - CHANGED

 = 1.2.2.4 =
 * Settings for minimum and maximum password length - ADDED